Who we are...

 recreational facilities and commonly-owned landscaped areas.
 The Board directs the overall operations of the HOA, publishes newsletters when appropriate, and provides for member services.

-the wishes of individuals, and what is best for the community as a whole.
+individuals, and what is best for the community as a whole.

 A management company is employed by the Board to facilitate the necessary day-to-day functions of a "front office" to include customer service, direct vendor control, and financial record-keeping.